BU-EC552/banjos/README.md

 - cost (based on biological parts registries)
 -  circuit toxicity.

-The BANGO score lies in a range from 0 to 1, where a circuit that obtains a score closer to 1 represents a robust circuit in the presence of noise, an easier circuit to build and lastly an inexpensive circuit where its parts already exist in the registry.
+The BANGO score lies in a range from 0 to 1, where a circuit that obtains a score closer to 1 represents a robust circuit in the presence of noise, an easier circuit to build and lastly an inexpensive circuit.

 ### Installation
 Please make sure that you can run the cello api on your machine.
 To install cello, please follow the instructions described in: https://github.com/CIDARLAB/celloapi2